Provides students with a complete educational foundation to work as a curriculum specialist

 3.0 Units Advisory: ENGL C101, LIBR C100

-student teachers, volunteers, staff, and other adults in early care and education
+mentoring, and coaching student teachers and other adults in early care and education

-as mentors and leaders.
-Students are required to observe licensed and license-exempt
+goals.
+Students are required to observe licensed and license-exempt programs in their

-programs in their community.
-This course satisfies the adult supervision requirement
+community.
+This course satisfies the adult supervision requirement for the Master

-for the Master Teacher level of the Child Development Permit Matrix.
+Teacher and Site Supervisor levels of the Child Development Permit Matrix.

 Complete 6 units in one of the following specializations